mattlean/lean-js-app-starter/README.md

 [Click here for documentation on building desktop apps with Lean JS App Starter.](docs/desktop/README.md)

+### 🏊‍♂ Documentation
+You can dive deeper into the project by reading the [documentation](docs) which also comes included locally with each copy of your project.

 ## License
 This open source project is licensed under the [MIT License](https://choosealicense.com/licenses/mit).